Faldingworth Airfield History

 July 1943Station opened

 August 19431667 HCUOperating the Handley Page Halifax and Avro Lancaster.
-Left Faldingworth in February 1944.
+The heavy Conversion Unit left the station on the 19th February 1944.

-October 1946No.305 Sqn Polish AFOperating the de Havilland Mosquito.
-Squadron disbanded in January 1947.
+October 1946No.305 Sqdn Polish AFOperating the de Havilland Mosquito.
+The squadron disbanded at Faldingworth on the 6th January 1947.